 Many American protestants, including those in the reformed tradition, perceive Answers in Genesis (AiG) to be a Christian scientific organization seeking to provide scientific explanations for the physical and biological features of the creation within the framework of a particular literal reading of the book of Genesis.
 However, AiG seeks to be something much more.
 For them questions of origins and the age of the Earth are just a first step to providing an answer to every question that a Christian or non-Christian may have about every aspect of what we ought to believe.
-Just look at this LIST of accomplishments they published on their 23rd anniversary as an organization.
-What is conspicuous in its absence? – any mention of contributions made to further science.
+To illustrate this point, just look at this LIST of accomplishments they published on their 23rd anniversary as an organization.
+What is conspicuous in its absence?—Any mention of contributions made to further our understanding of God’s physical creation.

-Over the years AiG has increasingly been willing to use their large publishing and marketing division to provide answers to an ever-widening range of issues for Christian faith and practice.
-The scientific questions that were the focus of the creation-scientists of the last century have, for AiG, become the entryway to providing answers to all of life’s questions.
+Over the years AiG has increasingly used their large publishing and marketing division to provide answers to an ever-widening range of issues for Christian faith and practice.
+The scientific questions that were the focus of the creation-scientists of the last century have, for AiG, become just an entryway to providing answers to all of life’s questions.

-My comments below are directed to a specific audience: Christians of the reformed tradition (Calvinists).
-My concern is that over the past 30 years many members of this community have propagated young-earth parachurch organization literature in their churches and Christian school and home-school curricula.
-Many reformed pastors and educators look to YEC materials when they need to address questions about science.
-Those materials have become commonplace in many of our churches and yet most parents, teachers and pastors are not aware of that these materials are teaching a worldview that includes answers to questions that are not consistent with traditional Calvinism much less their many problematic interpretations of the scientific evidence. .
+What I am about to say is directed to a specific audience: Christians of the reformed tradition (Calvinists, Reformed Protestantism).
+My concern is that over the past 30 years many members of this community have propagated young-earth parachurch literature in their churches, Christian school, and home-school curricula.
+Many reformed pastors and educators turn to YEC materials when they need to address questions about science.
+Those materials have become commonplace in many of our churches and yet most parents, teachers and pastors are not aware of that these materials are promoting a viewpoint that includes answers to questions that are not consistent with traditional Calvinism regardless of their many problematic interpretations of the scientific evidence.

-I wonder how many reformed pastors have ever read Henry Morris’ commentary on Genesis or are aware of his book on eschatology: The Revelation Record: A Scientific and Devotional Commentary on the Prophetic Book of the End of Times.
-The application of Morris’ hermeneutical principles outside of Genesis results in interpretations that would be foreign to most of those in the reformed faith.
+I wonder how many reformed pastors who may have Henry Morris’ commentary on Genesis or The Genesis Flood on their bookshelf are aware of his book on eschatology: The Revelation Record: A Scientific and Devotional Commentary on the Prophetic Book of the End of Times.
+The application of Morris’ hermeneutical principles of interpreting Genesis when applied outside of Genesis results in interpretations that would be foreign to most of those in the reformed faith.

-Unfortunately, large portions of the reformed church has abdicated the development of a reformed view of science and faith to those outside of the reformed community.
-Instead they are content to use AiG literature to provide answers to their youth and even their leaders.
-However, as I stated above, AiG isn’t really isn’t about providing a defense of the faith just in the area of scientific questions.
-They are really about answering every question of faith and Christian living.
+Unfortunately, large portions of the reformed church has abdicated the task of developing of a reformed view of science and faith to those outside of the reformed community.
+They are content to use AiG literature to provide answers to their youth and even their leaders.
+However, as I stated above, AiG’s mission isn’t to just provide answer to scientific questions about the Bible.
+They are dedicated to answering every question of faith and Christian living.
 Their literature is infused with doctrine—not just interpretation of facts about the physical creation.
 Hence, they are teaching doctrine.
-By using their literature, visiting their museums, and inviting their speakers we invite their particular theological perspective as well.
+By using their literature, visiting their museums, and inviting their speakers into our churches we invite their particular theological perspective as well.

 Below is that list of articles and in some cases I have provided some information about the author’s credentials.
 Scan down this list before I go about summarizing my findings and commenting on them.